-Gale projected that existing microfilm collections would account for approximately 65% of the content in themodules 1-4, with 35% scanned directly from original sources.
+Gale projected that existing microfilm collections would account for approximately 65% of the content in the modules 1-4, with 35% scanned directly from original sources.
 (See Appendix: NCCO 1-4 Microform Sources.)
-Two significant sources of original material were the British Library and The National Archives.
+Two significant sources of original source material were the British Library and The National Archives.
 Gale also targeted previously uncataloged material from the British courts.

 *History of science, technology, and medicine

-Sources identified include: American Medical Periodicals, 1797-1900 from the National Library of Medicine; Scientific & Technical Periodicals from the Royal Society of London’s Catalogue of Scientific Papers, 1800-1900 from the National Academy of Natural Sciences in Philadelphia (as well as the Academy’s Minutes and Correspondence1812-1924); journal titles from the aggregated content in Landmarks of Science from Readex (about a 15% overlap with the microform in this collection).
+Sources identified include: American Medical Periodicals, 1797-1900 from the National Library of Medicine; Scientific & Technical Periodicals from the Royal Society of London’s Catalogue of Scientific Papers, 1800-1900 from the National Academy of Natural Sciences in Philadelphia (as well as the Academy’s Minutes and Correspondence1812-1924); journal titles from the aggregated content in Landmarks of Science from Readex (about a 15% overlap).
 (See Appendix: NCCO 5 Journal Titles and Holdings from Microform; see also Appendix: American Medical Periodicals Digital Collections Overlap Analysis.)
 Original content: rare scientific monographs from the Burndy Library of the Dibner Institute, acquired by The Huntington Library in 2006.
 Overall estimated proportion of microfilm source content is 47%.